 In the previous example, any router sending traffic to router E would push label 103 (router E node segment identifier) to forward traffic using the IS-IS shortest path.
 The MPLS label-swapping operation at each hop preserves label 103 until the packet arrives at E (Figure 2).
 On the other hand, adjacency segments behave differently.
-For example, if a packet arrives at Router D with a top-of-stack MPLS label of 203 (D-to-E adjacency segment identifier), Router D pops the label and forward the traffic to Router E.
+For example, if a packet arrives at Router D with a top-of-stack MPLS label of 203 (D-to-E adjacency segment identifier), Router D would pop the label and forward the traffic to Router E.

 Figure 1-2 MPLS Label-Swapping Operation

 Segment identifiers can be combined as an ordered list to perform traffic engineering.
 A segment list can contain several adjacency segments, several node segments, or a combination of both depending on the forwarding requirements.
-In the previous example, Router A can alternatively push label stack (104, 203) to reach Router E using the shortest path and all applicable ECMPs to Router D, and then through an explicit interface onto the destination (Figure 3).
+In the previous example, Router A could alternatively push label stack (104, 203) to reach Router E using the shortest path and all applicable ECMPs to Router D and then through an explicit interface onto the destination (Figure 3).
 Router A does not need to signal the new path, and the state information remains constant in the network.
 Router A ultimately enforces a forwarding policy that determines which flows destined to router E are switched through a particular path.

 Figure 1-3 Destination Path of Router E